dra2020/dra-analytics/README.md

 There are three packages that are part of this repo:

-1. src: building dra-analytics.bundle.js, the production code <<< "bundle"?
+1. lib: building dra-analytics.js, the production code
 2. cli: building cli.cs, a command line utility <<< TODO
 3. test: automated test code run by jest